vsvishal/react-projects/React-notes.md

 ## 👨‍🚀 To avoid prop drilling (passing props from top-level component to way down to component) use React context()

-## 👨‍🚀 Redux is not a mandatory tool to use in React, application state also can be managed without Redux in React.
+## 👨‍🚀 Redux is not a mandatory tool to use in React, the application state also can be managed without Redux in React.
 Mostly use Redux for very large applications.
 Use "Redux Toolkit" instead of native "React-Redux", it simplifies.

 ## 👨‍🚀 There are various external libraries like Redux